Advanced Ultrasound Services

 • Diagnostic ultrasound (including thyroid ultrasound, kidney ultrasound, and more)

 Generally, ultrasounds take anywhere from 30 minutes to an hour.
 In some cases, a doctor may request additional scans for greater clarity regarding any concerns.
-Depending on the type of ultrasound you are having performed, the time you may have to wait for your results will vary, though at Longhorn Imaging, we are known for delivering fast testing results – both you and your doctor will appreciate our speed of service.
+Depending on the type of ultrasound in Austin you are having performed, the time you may have to wait for your results will vary, though at Longhorn Imaging, we are known for delivering fast testing results – both you and your doctor will appreciate our speed of service.

 Banner media